 Universal Kubernetes support: The popularity and effectiveness of Kubernetes for orchestrating containers has given rise to a number of solutions both for on premises use and in the public cloud.
 Sysdig Monitor 3.0 brings the concept of “Universal Kubernetes support” from Sysdig.
-What this means is that we’ve verified the use of the Sysdig Container Intelligence Platform with all of the products you can think of including:
+What this means is that we’ve verified the use of the Sysdig Cloud-Native Visibility and Security Platform with all of the products you can think of including:

 Without a doubt, this announcement is intended to give users of any of these solutions the confidence that they can use Sysdig.
 In other words, they can get all of the benefits of Sysdig Monitor 3.0 and previous capabilities we’ve announced to simplify monitoring Kubernetes.

 Cluster Management Dashboards: With more and more services migrating to Kubernetes, monitoring the health and state of your clusters becomes critical to keeping your services up and available.
 Sysdig Monitor 3.0 delivers new default dashboards to help keep an eye on your Kubernetes platform.
 For instance, you’ll know when it’s time to add or change the resources you have in place.
 We designed our new cluster state, master health, and capacity management dashboards to increase your operational efficiency.
 If it’s your job to ensure the health of your orchestration system, you should check out Sysdig.